tiy-curtissimo/learning-angularjs-with-timely/04-creating-the-application.md

 "starting up".
 Save your file and take a look to see that nothing has changed.

-## What Did We Just Do?
+## What Did You Just Do?

-Even though it doesn't look like much (actually, it looks like nothing!), we started on the path to creating our AngularJS SPA.
-In this lesson, we
+Even though it doesn't look like much (actually, it looks like nothing!), you started on the path to creating our AngularJS SPA.
+In this lesson, you

 * Learned that AngularJS organizes its stuff in **modules**;